agotukie/PM2.5-prediction-with-ML-models/README.md

-# PM25 prediction in Warsaw
+# Air pollution (PM2.5) prediction in Warsaw
+PM2.5 - particulate matter with diameters 2.5 micrometers and smaller.
 Model created for fun to test possibility of creating machine learning model based on available data for Warsaw.